luckyleap/instagram-comments-aggregator/README.md

 **Important** :
 The current client id used in the project is in sandbox mode and therefore does not have access to public data.
 In order to get public data, replace `client_id` with an approved client_id under `index.js`

+Once the client id has been replaced, replace `getUserID` with `getPopularUser` on `line 138` of `index.html` to get step 1 running.
+Otherwise, the default set up is fetching the user of the client id.

 ## Running the project